 Group interviews work best with at least 4-5 people in attendance, preferably more.
 Also, you need at least two interviewers or facilitators, one to orchestrate the group interview process, and the other to observe.

 I would recommend having three or more group interview facilitators to help the process run smoothly.
 This also allows for a broader opinion on those candidates who are best suited for the company.

 Once you’ve seen the candidates at the group interview stage, you will probably have scored the attendees on various metrics.
 Narrow your selection from a combined review of the metrics and then carry out more focused individual interviews.

 I recommend you have each potential new team member meet existing employees.
 Get their feedback on the possible new team members.

-Putting employees first over customers and shareholders will improve employee retention rates…
+Employee retention strategies lessons from the best…putting employees first over customers and shareholders will improve employee retention rates…

 It’s funny that they both happen to be airlines.
 They both openly put their employees before customers and before shareholders.